 If you use a Linux or MacOS computer and your workflow involves making a lot of connections to HiPerGator you may want to use SSH Multiplexing to avoid having to go through MFA for every connection.
 Again, this does not work for Windows computers natively!
-The BitVise client is the only SFTP/ssh client we are aware of that supports ssh multiplexing.
+The BitVise and Tabby clients are the only SFTP/ssh client we are aware of that support ssh multiplexing.

 In a nutshell, ssh multiplexing works by creating a TCP socket the first time a connection is made.
 That socket can be used by subsequent connections within the idle timeout period to create new connections without triggering MFA.